 As mentioned briefly above, there are different types of insomnia to learn about.
 Here are the most common kinds with explanations on understanding the differences between them:

-- transient insomnia: As the name suggests, this kind of insomnia is short-lived and it will come and go depending on the trigger.
+- Transient insomnia: As the name suggests, this kind of insomnia is short-lived, and it will come and go depending on the trigger.
 Sufferers may not be able to fall asleep.
 Or they may wake up earlier in the morning and be drowsy throughout the day., For someone who deals with this kind of a condition, the cause is pretty easy to find and usually is a change in life such as a new school or job that interrupts your natural schedule.

 Common symptoms of insomnia:

-While we’ve spoken a lot about the various kinds of insomnia, understanding insomnia symptoms is also important to help deal with the condition as well as recognizing it so that you can get treatment if and when it is needed.
+While we’ve spoken a lot about the various kinds of insomnia, understanding insomnia symptoms are also important to help deal with the condition as well as recognizing it so that you can get treatment if and when it is needed.
 Some common examples include:

 - feeling drowsy when waking up in the morning